The Eurosport Cup: Vote for the greatest team of the 21st century

 Football

-It’s very simple, each day this week there will be a selection of votes that will decide who goes through to the next round.
-At the end of the week just two teams will be left, leading to a final showdown.
+It’s very simple, each day this week there have been a selection of votes that have decided who has progressed to this point.

 The schedule